yireo/yireo-slides/slides/yireo/meetup-graphql.md

 # Your own microservice
 - Pick a programming language
 - Pick a problem subset
-- Write your own logic for this
+- Write your own logic for this (using DDD, TDD?)
-  - DDD, TDD
 - Wrap this in an GraphQL API

 ---